-Sounds funny right?
-But the truth is, a degree or not; companies want to hire people that can put a yes on at least 2 of these 3 questions.
+Sounds funny, right?
+But the truth is, whether you have a degree or not, companies want to hire people that can put a yes on at least two of these three questions.

-Another thing that might help you if you are driven enough to teach yourself may start something.
-Start an open-source project or at least contributing to one.
-This will look good on your resume, but even more important, you will likely meet some people better than you and further your self-taught education.
+Another thing that will help start something.
+Start an open-source project or at least contribute to one.
+Starting something or working with others will look good on your resume, but even more important, you will likely meet some people better than you and further your self-taught education.

-Here let me break it down in the next section so you can follow some steps and check some boxes.
+Let me break it down in the next section to follow some steps and check some boxes.

-It would be best to start by looking at what resources you have and choosing the best way to spend them.
+It would be best to start by looking at your resources and choosing the best way to spend them.
 For instance, if you have a ton of time but little money, try one of these methods below.
 I have personally done both of them in the order listed.

 #1 Online Gig-Based Freelancing and Continued Opensource learning:

-- Spend your time contributing to an open-source project and learning as much as you can from other people you meet online.
+- Spend your time contributing to an open-source project and learning as much as possible from other people you meet online.

 - Look through the requests on Fiverr and the open jobs on Upwork to find small jobs related to what you have learned.
-(I started with $5 to $25 jobs doing PHP coding.)
+(I started doing PHP coding with $5 to $25 jobs.)

-I don’t want to motivate you with money, and I can say the landscape has changed a lot since I last did this, but I was able to make a good amount of money fixing these small issues that more advanced programmers don’t even want to touch.
+I don’t want to motivate you with money, and I can say the landscape has changed a lot since I last did this, but I could make a good amount of money fixing these minor issues that more advanced programmers don’t even want to touch.